Automotive Body Control Module – Ready to Deploy and ISO 26262 Compliant

-End to end support in the design and development of BSP, communication stack for control units (ECU), device drivers, middleware and application.
+- End to end support in the design and development of Board Support Package(BSP), communication stack for control units (ECU), device drivers, middleware and application.

-Fast and efficient integration of sensors, actuators and motors (BLDC and non-BLDC) for automotive control units as per your requirements.
+- Fast and efficient integration of sensors, actuators and motors (BLDC and PMSM motors) for automotive Electronic Control Units (ECU), as per your requirements.

 AUTOSAR and ISO 26262 services

-Expert solutions for ASIL-D and ASIL-A complaint automotive electronics (ECU software and hardware)
+- Expert solutions for ASIL B, ASIL C and ASIL D complaint automotive electronics (ECU software and hardware)

 - Model Based Development (MBD) of Automotive Body Control Units

 - Model based development of AUTOSAR compliant ECU (Electronic Control Unit)